KudosTechnologies/ping-patrol/README.md

-# ping-patrol
+# Ping Patrol

+## Project Overview

-## Description
+### Description

 PingPatrol is a web-based uptime monitoring service, designed to offer basic functionalities similar to UptimeRobot.
 It aims to provide users with the capability to monitor the availability of their websites and receive notifications in case of downtime.
 The project's goal is to deepen knowledge in Java Spring Boot, ReactJS, and cloud technologies, while creating a functional and user-friendly service.

-## Functionalities:
+### Functionalities

 1. **Website Monitoring**: Regular checks of user-specified websites to determine availability.
 2. **Alerts**: Notification system to inform users of downtime incidents.
 3. **User Dashboard**: For adding and managing monitored websites.